 Course covers an examination of rules of civil and criminal evidence.
 Emphasis on how to discover and utilize evidence and how to collect documents and other evidence in an orderly and systematic manner to be readily available for use by the attorney in preparation for and use in trial.
+(2)

-LA 11-3 units Property and Bankruptcy
+LA 11 - 3 units Property and Bankruptcy

-Prerequisite: Completion of LA3 with a grade of C or better.
-A course in accounting is recommended.
-3 hours lecture weekly
+Prerequisite: A course in accounting is recommended 3 hours lecture weekly

-Course includes law of personal, real, and community property, joint tenancy, leases, deeds, contracts, escrows, deeds of trust; drafting problems in real estate transactions; systems of recording, search of public documents, bankruptcy laws and forms; creditors' rights, debtors' exemptions, and secured transactions.
+Course includes law of personal, real, and community property, joint tenancy, leases, deeds, contracts, escrows, deeds of trust; drafting problems in real estate transactions; systems of recording, search of public documents, bankruptcy laws and forms; creditors' rights, debtors' exemptions, and secured transactions.(2)

-LA 13-3 units Legal Aspects of Business Organizations
+LA 13 - 3 units Legal Aspects of Business Organizations